oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ![ss3](./images/tde_password.png)

-Continue to step 4 only if you need to configure an auto-login keystore, otherwise skip to step 5.
+   We will use an auto-login keystore in this lab and we will follow below additional steps.

-   4. For an auto-login keystore only, complete the keystore configuration.
+   c.
+For an auto-login keystore.

-   a.
+   i.
 Create the auto-login keystore.

    ```console
    ADMINISTER KEY MANAGEMENT CREATE AUTO_LOGIN KEYSTORE FROM KEYSTORE '/u01/app/oracle/product/19c/dbhome_1/network/admin/' IDENTIFIED BY password;
    ```
-   b.
+   ii.
 Close the password-based keystore.
    ```console
    ADMINISTER KEY MANAGEMENT SET KEYSTORE CLOSE IDENTIFIED BY password;
    ```
-   c.
+   iii.
 Query V$ENCRYPTION_WALLET to get the keystore status, keystore type, and keystore location.
    ```console
    SELECT * FROM v$encryption_wallet;
    ```